deislabs/helm-workshop/README.md

 # Helm Workshop: Microsoft Reactor, 2018

-The purpose of this workshop is to lean how to build new Helm 2 charts.
+The purpose of this workshop is to learn how to build new Helm 2 charts.

 ## Workshop Format